SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/troubleshooting.md

 #### No LoRa provider settings found

 This warning message shows up when there are no credentials set up for the ThingPark account.
-To resolve this click **Settings** to navigate to the Administration application where the credentials are configured.
+To resolve this click **Settings** to navigate to the Administration application where the connections are configured.

 <img src="/images/device-protocols/lora-actility/lora-registration-no-credentials.png" alt="Device registration failure without credentials" style="max-width: 100%">
 <br>